Our Vision for Handwriting

 Stage One: Children will be given multi-sensory opportunities to develop mark making.
 Emergent handwriting is to be encouraged and valued.
-When appropriate, the school script should be introduced.

 Stage Three: Handwriting should now be joined.
 The focus should be on fluency and consistency in size, shape, proportion and joining.

 Letters should be taught as families as below:

 Long ladder letters (go to the top of the ladder and straight back down)